peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* An array with two arbitrary-precision integers: the first is the quotient, and the second is the remainder.
+* A two-item array containing the result of the division and the remainder, in that order.

 **Throws:**